Last date modified: 2026-May-18

 - Click Save.

-- The text you selected in Step 1 will now appear as a hyperlink and clicking it will navigate you to the section you selected in Step 4.
+- The text you selected will appear as a hyperlink.
+Clicking it will navigate you to the section you selected.

 Deleting bookmarks or links